astares/Pharo-YUML/README.md

 YUMLGenerator open: String
 ```

-while will open your local webbrowser on the given URL
+while will open your local webbrowser on the generated URL link